alexeygrigorev/codeforces-crawler/README.md

 Logging from all containers at once:

-    for i in 0 1 2 3 4 5
+    for i in 0 1 2 3 4 5; do
-    do
         docker logs -f --tail=30 codeforces-scraper-$i \
             | sed -e 's/^/container-'$i': /' &
     done

+### Results

+You can check how many submission are already scraped by counting rows in the `submission` table:

+    docker exec mysql mysql \
+        -u"$MYSQL_USER" \
+        -p"$MYSQL_PASSWORD" \
+        -e 'select count(1) from submissions' \
+        $MYSQL_DATABASE

+It is also possible to check how many problems are still to be scraped:

+    docker exec redis redis-cli llen tasks

+Once you have scraped enough, you can dump the data:

+    docker exec mysql mysqldump \
+        -u"$MYSQL_USER" \
+        -p"$MYSQL_PASSWORD" \
+        $MYSQL_DATABASE \
+        | gzip -c \
+        > codeforces_dump.sql.gz

 ## Dependencies

-It already has `geckodriver` in `bin`.
+For scraping it uses Selenium via Geckodriver v0.20.0.
+The `geckodriver` binary is already downloaded and put to the `bin` folder.
 It was downloaded this way:

     # from https://github.com/mozilla/geckodriver/releases
     wget https://github.com/mozilla/geckodriver/releases/download/v0.20.0/geckodriver-v0.20.0-linux64.tar.gz
     tar xzf geckodriver-v0.20.0-linux64.tar.gz
     rm geckodriver-v0.20.0-linux64.tar.gz
     mv geckodriver bin/